Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/workflows/workflow-client-server-ws.md

 ---
-id: minimal-workflow-udp
+id: minimal-workflow-ws
-title: Client and Server over UDP
+title: Client and server workflow with Websocket
 ---

 :::note